gislainm/hackeo-2022/frontend/devnotes.md

  - 'react' decreated to 17.0.2 in order to use 'console-feed'
  - using 'loglevel' temporarily until a better framework with server-sending ability is found
+ - using .env to store environment variables, template.env stores all the variables that need to have values for